afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w5-notes.md

 For the project :
 - `Input` :
-  - you'll be provided with a data set gathered during a test drive in the carless simulator.
+  - you'll be provided with a data set gathered during a test drive in the carla simulator.
   - The data set contains measurements from a sensor array on a moving self-driving car.
     - The sensor array consists of an **IMU**, a **GNSS receiver**, and a **LiDAR**, all of which provide measurements of varying reliability and at different rates.